1. They are innately loved, lovable and loving.

 Everything in our lives has as much power as we give it.
 And we can give our kids the power to always feel safe.

-In both cases, it was tempting to freak out, but I refused to go there.
-I wouldn’t be swayed to negative thinking about my sons.
-And I wouldn’t stop telling a prosperity story about them, knowing they’d become for me whatever I decided to see.
+In both cases, it was tempting to become upset, but I wouldn’t be swayed to negative thinking about them.
+And I kept telling a validating story about them, knowing they’d become for me whatever I decided to see.

 These were not the battles I chose though.
-That stuff made me laugh most of the time.
-Along with the many glassless picture frames hanging on our walls, in spite of the “no playing ball in the house” rule.
-And the many cracked louver windows, in spite of the “no skateboarding in the house” rule.
+That stuff usually made me laugh.
+Along with the glassless picture frames hanging on our walls, in spite of the “no playing ball in the house” rule; and the broken louver windows, in spite of the “no skateboarding in the house” rule.

-My sons were all about play.
-And fortunately for them, most of the time, so was I.

-And I agreed with them.
-I always believed that the better we felt, the better we would do at anything we tried, and that learning happens best when we’re having fun.
+My sons were naturally all about play.
+And I believed that the better we felt, the better we would do at anything we tried, and that learning happens best when we’re having fun.

-My nine-year-old asked to join an adult art class for PLWA’s, people living with AIDS.
+When my son was nine, he asked to join an adult art class for people living with AIDS.
 Everyone in the class had the HIV virus, which was a death sentence back then, and they were hoping to channel their fear into a creative outlet.
-For them, my son was a joyous, wisecracking, unaffected symbol of Life, always telling jokes and making them laugh.
+For them, my son was a joyous, wisecracking, unaffected symbol of life and liveliness, always telling jokes and making them laugh.
 He wasn’t afraid, and he didn’t judge or condemn them.
-He just wanted to have a good time, and maybe lighten their burdens.
+He just wanted to have a good time with them.

-We have a lot to gain from having fun, and we all need regular playtime.
+We all have a lot to gain from having fun, and we all need regular playtime.

 For most of my childhood, we lived in a log cabin in the middle of a forest.
 The driveway out was a mile long, the acreage was fenced, and we had a horse that had full run of the area.
 My mom felt sorry for him when he had to stay home alone.
 So to keep him happy, she left the kitchen radio playing, and he would stand by the open window to listen to the music.

 One of the best gifts we can give our kids is joy of life, to be happy in spite of outward conditions.
-But we can’t give it if we don’t have it.
-If we need one single person to change one iota in order for us to feel better, we’ve given away our power.
+But we can’t give it if we don’t express it.
+If we need anyone to change so that we can feel better, we’ve given away our power.

-Our fears and negative thoughts are creating our conditions.
-And when we let go of negativity, it’s as if we move to a higher vantage point, where we can see a more beautiful world.
-Then we stop competing, worrying and scraping for survival.
-And we get to live a richer life.
+When we let go of negativity, it’s as though we shift to a higher vantage point, where we can see a more beautiful world and we get to live a richer life.